csaude/beehive/README.md

 }
 ```
 ### Explanation of configuration options
-* _batchSize_: This is number of records that will be moved at a time.
+* _batchSize_: This is number of records that will be copied at a time.
 * _generateNewUuids_: Whether to generate UUIDs or not.
-If you want to move the
+If you want to copie the
                records with existing UUID which is recommended set this to false
                **note:** This option has to be explicitly provided.
 Also if chosen the newly
                assigned UUIDs won't correlate with the source records.
 Mostly used for repetitive